Shizaa09/car_lic_plate_detector/README.md

-# Car License Plate Detector (YOLOv8, CPU-friendly)
+# PlateNet AI - License Plate Detection System

-This project runs a trained YOLOv8 model to detect car license plates.
-It includes a single interactive script that supports image, video, or webcam input and is optimized for CPU-only systems.
+PlateNet AI is a comprehensive license plate detection system built with YOLOv8.
+It provides real-time detection capabilities for images, videos, and live webcam feeds, optimized for CPU-only systems while maintaining high accuracy and performance.

 ## Project layout
 - `best.pt` — your trained weights (place this in the project root)